-If you don’t know, the Ransomware term is used to refer to malicious software that is designed to block access to your system until a sum of money is paid to restore your access to the system.
+If you don’t know, the term ransomware is used to refer to malicious software that is designed to block access to your system until a sum of money is paid to restore your access to the system.
 The malware will encrypt your data and demand money to decrypt your data.

 Windows Defender has a built-in security feature known as Ransomware Protection to protect your data from such threats.
 Although this is a handy feature, this setting is not enabled on Windows PCs by default.
 To protect your PC from malware attacks, you must enable this feature manually.